datariker/datariker/README.md

  <h3 align="center"><strong>𝐄𝐱𝐭𝐫𝐚/𝐁𝐘𝐈</strong></h3>
   <TABLE BORDER>
     <tr>
-      <td><p>I'm anticensorship (At least when it comes to fiction).
-I also seperate art from the artist.</p>
+      <td><p>I'm anticensorship (At least when it comes to fiction).</p>
-      <p>I like roleplaying, AUs, fanfiction, fanart, (though I am terrible at drawing), and all the classic fandom-y things.</p>
+      <p>I like roleplaying, AUs, fanfiction, fanart, drawing, and all the classic fandom-y things :)</p>
-      <p>I'm a multishipper, pro(fessional)shiper, darkshipper, comshipper, whatever other ridiculous categories antis came up with.
+      <p>I'm a multishipper, pro(fessional)shiper, darkshipper, and comshipper.
 You will usually find me shipping characters have some kind of chemistry or interaction history.
 I don't usually <em>seriously</em> do crackships, but I'll go along with it as a joke.</p>
       <p>I am shy and sometimes I may seem stand-offish or rude.
 I'll have you note that this is never on purpose.
 I also have episodes of severe anxiety and antagonism.
 I ask that you please be patient and understanding with both of these things.
-I love making new friends and talking to people, my mood/trauma sometimes just makes it extremely difficult!</p>
+I love making new friends and talking to people, my mood/trauma sometimes just makes it extremely difficult.</p>
-      <p>I have no DNI list, feel free to interact, who ever you are.</p>
+      <p>I have no DNI list.
+I refuse to judge people based on one (or a few) characteristics that they have.
+Feel free to interact, who ever you are.
+If we end up not getting along, then so be it.
+I'd rather have tried then not tried.</p>
+      <p>Thank you for reading!</p>
       </td>
     </tr>
   </TABLE>